 Methods Description Project webpage The ESF documents will be disclosed in the implementing agencies of the project - a specific webpage will be prepared for EAQIP containing project description, implementing arrangements and ESF documents including to communicate with the team, and the email, phone of contact of the concerned PCU Environmental Specialist or Social Safeguards Specialist.
-Community project In a community selection point or the Administrative District, a Displaying board Displaying board with project information, timeline, and information of the works, contractor, announcements will be placed and box for comments/suggestions will be placed with a lock so only the environmental or social safeguards can open and respond to any
+Community project In a community selection point or the Administrative District, a Displaying Displaying board board with project information, timeline, and information of the works, contractor, announcements will be placed and box for comments/suggestions will be placed with a lock so only the environmental or social safeguards can open and respond to any messages.

-Methods Description messages.
 Any complaint from a third party can be filed using this method.
-E-mail, Telephone, All contacts of the environmental and social safeguards of PCU at instant message or National or District Energy Project liaison officer will be made public to other media be used by any stakeholder or third party willing to ask for information, provide suggestion or file a complaint.
+E-mail, Telephone, All contacts of the environmental and social safeguards of PCU at National or instant message or District Energy Project liaison officer will be made public to be used by any other media stakeholder or third party willing to ask for information, provide suggestion or file a complaint.